Morsmalleo/Repo_Swap/README.md

 Once you have tailored the script to your needs, you can then go ahead and give the `Repo_Swap` file executable permissions and then run it
 - `chmod +x Repo_Swap`
-- `./Repo_Swap` - MUST BE RAN AS ROOT
+- `sudo ./Repo_Swap`
 -------------------------------------
-an `Example` file that installs both Java 8 Development Kit & Java 11 Development Kit, was created in order to demonstrate what Repo_Swap will do if everything has been tailored correctly, do the same thing you did with the `Repo_Swap` file to run it
+an `Example` file that installs both Java 8 Development Kit & Java 11 Development Kit, was created in order to demonstrate what Repo_Swap will do if everything has been tailored correctly
 - `chmod +x Example`
-- `./Example` - MUST BE RAN AS ROOT
+- `sudo ./Example`